 Are the services confidential?

 Yes.
 Information collected by the organisation is confidential.
-Karralika Programs Inc. is required to provide data on program occupancy to our funders and to the National Minimum Data Set.
-This data is de-identified (it does not include client names).
+Karralika Programs Inc. complies with the Privacy Act in relation to the collection, use and disclosure of personal information.
+We do provide de-identified data on program occupancy to our funders and to the National Minimum Data Set for broader service planning across the country but client names are definitely not included.